 As the name implies, this not-so-scary Halloween event is aimed at kids of all ages and focuses on fun instead of fright.
 (This is in stark contrast to Universal Orlando's terrifying Halloween Horror Nights event.)

-There is trick-or-treating throughout Magic Kingdom park.
+There is trick-or-treating throughout the Magic Kingdom during the event.
 Kids can visit 15 treat locations scattered throughout the park.
 (Fun fact: More than 282.5 tons of candy will be handed out during the 29 parties this season, with more than 40 different kinds of brand-name candies offered.)
 Accommodations are made to ensure all children can enjoy trick or treating.
 If your child has allergies, pick up a specially colored teal bag from any cast member or Disney worker.
 These specially colored bags ensure your child is not given any candy they may be allergic to.